Home Heating Systems Will Be Put To The Test As Polar Vortex Looms

 Getting Your Home Heating System Ready For A Polar Vortex

-As the local forecast predicts extremely below average temperatures this week, it's important to make sure your home heating system is ready to face the challenge.
+As the local forecast predicts extremely below-average temperatures this week, it's important to make sure your home heating system is ready to face the challenge.
 Below are just a couple of easy ways you can help prevent home heating system failure ahead of a polar vortex.

 - Make Sure To Replace Your Furnace Filter- Clogged or dirty furnace filters can make home heating systems work much harder than they need to.
-When a furnace is constantly running over a long period of time in order to maintain comfortable indoor temperatures, the last obstacle it needs is to be overcompensating for a lack of air flow.
-Changing out your filter, even if it is a little earlier than normal, can not only prevent furnace failure, but also help increase efficiency when your system is set to labor more than usual.
+When a furnace is constantly running over a long period of time in order to maintain comfortable indoor temperatures, the last obstacle it needs is to be overcompensating for a lack of airflow.
+Changing out your filter, even if it is a little earlier than normal, can not only prevent furnace failure but also help increase efficiency when your system is set to labor more than usual.
 Not to mention, having a clean furnace filter will also help increase your indoor air quality during a period of time you'll likely be spending indoors.

-- Replace The Batteries On Your Thermostat- If you haven't replaced the batteries on your thermostat in awhile, now is a great time to do so.
+- Replace The Batteries On Your Thermostat- If you haven't replaced the batteries on your thermostat in a while, now is a great time to do so.
 For some reason, this problem tends to occur at the least opportune time.
 It's always better to be safe than sorry.

-- Have Your System Maintenanced By A Professional Ahead of Time- It's never too late in season for seasonal maintenance.
+- Have Your System Maintenance By A Professional Ahead of Time- It's never too late in the season for seasonal maintenance.
 If you have been noticing your home heating system not running as well as it has in the past, there could be a larger problem looming.
 One that will likely be exposed when it is continually running over a 3-5 day period.
 Furnace check-ups usually come at a reasonable cost and only take 30-60 minutes to complete.
-The cost is often worth the piece of mind.
+The cost is often worth the peace of mind.